Information About The GED

 GED Information About Test Structure

-The GED is divided into five tests.
-Here is some GED information about these 5 tests.
+This examination is divided into five tests.
+Here is some information about these tests.

-In the first test the students are tested for their knowledge of English language.
-It is very important to have good GED information about the format of this test.
-This test of the GED is called the Language Arts, Writing Test.
+In the first test, the students are tested for their knowledge of the English language.
+It is very important to have good information about the format of this test.
+This test is called the Language Arts, Writing Test.
 It has two parts.
-The first part of the GED Language Arts, Writing test consists of 50 questions.
+The first part of the Language Arts, Writing test consists of 50 questions.
 The questions are based on organization, structure, usage and mechanics of the English language.
-There are three types of questions in this section of GED.
+There are three types of questions in this section.
 Basically the knowledge of proper written English is tested in this section.
 The second part of the Language Arts, Writing test consists of one essay writing question.
 The essay is to be of approximately 250 words and should be completed in 45 minutes.

 In the second test the students are tested for their knowledge of Social Studies.
 It has 50 questions and all are multiple choice questions.
-The content areas for the GED Social Studies test are: History, Civics & Government, Economics and Geography.
+The content areas for this section are: History, Civics & Government, Economics and Geography.

-The third test in the GED test is the Science test.
+The third test, in this set of examinations, is based on Science.
 There are 50 multiple choice questions in this section.
-The main content areas for the GED Science Test are Life Science, Earth and Space Science and Physical Science.
+The main content areas are Life Science, Earth and Space Science and Physical Science.
 Physical Science includes questions based on Physics and Chemistry.
 It is not mere knowledge of the concepts but also the understanding that is tested here.
-This is why it becomes necessary to collect GED information about each of the GED tests or else you will end up wasting time cramming up formulae without spending adequate time in understanding the concepts.
+This is why it becomes necessary to collect information about each of the tests or else you will end up wasting time cramming up formulas without spending adequate time in understanding the concepts.

 Each of the five sections of the test is to be scored separately.
 The scores can vary from 200 to 800.
 For passing the test a total score of 2250 should be scored and 410 should be scored per test.